Alex Salmond: Funeral

 A private funeral service took place for Salmond on 29 October 2024 at Strichen Parish Church in Strichen, Aberdeenshire where he resided until his death.
-The service was attended by members of Salmond's family and friends, including Alba Party chairwoman Tasmina Ahmed-Sheikh, former Speaker of the House of Commons John Bercow, MSPs Fergus Ewing and Annabelle Ewing, former MSP and Cabinet Secretary in Salmond's governments Alex Neil, former Depute Leader of the Scottish National Party Jim Sillars, former MP Joanna Cherry, leader of the Alba Party in the Scottish Parliament Ash Regan and acting leader of the Alba Party Kenny MacAskill.
+The service was attended by members of Salmond's family and friends, including Alba Party chairwoman Tasmina Ahmed-Sheikh, former Speaker of the House of Commons John Bercow, MSPs Fergus Ewing and Annabelle Ewing, former MSP and Cabinet Secretary in Salmond's governments Alex Neil, former Deputy Leader of the Scottish National Party Jim Sillars, former MP Joanna Cherry, leader of the Alba Party in the Scottish Parliament Ash Regan and acting leader of the Alba Party Kenny MacAskill.

 Salmond's successor as first minister, Nicola Sturgeon, and incumbent first minister John Swinney, both of whom previously served in Salmond's cabinets during his tenure as first minister, did not attend the private funeral service.
 A statement issued by the Scottish Government confirmed that their absence from the funeral service were "in line with the wishes of Salmond's family".
 The Scottish Government said in the statement that the "thoughts of the first minister and the Scottish Government are with Salmond's family".
 A source linked to the Alba Party claimed that there would "not be a chance in hell" that Sturgeon would be invited to Salmond's funeral or public memorial event to be held at a later date as a result of their feud and fallout in the years leading to Salmond's death.